queeno/ps-infra/README.md

 ## Pod horizontal autoscaler

-The application has already been configured to automatically autoscale horizontally based on load.
+The application has already been configured to automatically autoscale horizontally based on CPU utilisation.
-The number of replicas will be increased as configured in the relevant resource.
+The number of replicas will be increased as indicated in the `HorizontalPodAutoscaler` resource.

 ## Node autoscaler